cronical/idpro/README.md

 References to the `media` folder will exist in the `.tex` file.

 In addition to the content folders there are two utility folders for notes and scripts.
+### Order
+The nested set of folders provides the heirarchy of the document outline.
+The order of the sections is provided by the file and folder names.
+The script sorts them alphabetically, which of course, is not what we typically want.
+By convention the files and folders are named with numeric prefixes so that they come in the desired order.
+For instance:
+`05_authentication`
+`10_accounts`

+forces authentication to come before accounts.
+Note: for now, anyway, use underscores not spaces.

+### Processing

+The script only processes folders that begin with a digit.